richardsun-voyager/gated_cnn_text/README.md

 # text_classification_cnn
-Use CNN to extract features of texts and classify them
+This project aims to use CNN model to extract features and classify 20newgroup.
+The original model: https://github.com/dennybritz/cnn-text-classification-tf.